 Pierre Smit was the founder member and managing director of H2OTEK cc T/A Watertek, which has been founded in 2008 and which obtained ESETA accreditation for the Water and Wastewater Process Operations qualification (SAQA ID 58951) and the Water and Wastewater Reticulation qualification (SAQA ID 60169).

-Pierre remains pasionate about the water sector and training of staff and has been involved and directly responsible for training and assessment over 13 000 credits on the Water and Wastewater Process Operations qualification (SAQA ID 58951).
+Pierre remains pasionate about the water sector and training of staff and has been involved and directly responsible for training and assessment over 15 000 credits on the Water and Wastewater Process Operations qualification (SAQA ID 58951).
+This included 3 Learnerships.
+Some training up to NQF Level V has been facilitated and assessed.

 - Workplace Coaching